History of Madurai: Company rule and British Raj

 The city was constituted as a municipality in 1866 CE.
 The British government faced initial hiccups during the earlier period of the establishment of municipality in land ceiling and tax collection in Madurai and Dindigul districts under the direct administration of the officers of the government.
 The city, along with the district, was resurveyed between 1880 and 1885 CE and subsequently, five municipalities were constituted in the two districts and six taluk boards were set up for local administration.
-Police stations were established in Madurai city, housing the headquarters of the District Superintendent.
-Under the British Madurai prospered.
+Police stations were established in Madurai city, housing the headquarters of the District Superintendent of Madura.